Thursday, June 27, 2013

 Steve's First Sabbath School - A Parable

-The story of a healthy holistic Bible study group which put into practice the following Mission Statement.
+The story of a healthy holistic Bible study group that put into practice the following Mission Statement.

 Sabbath School Mission statement " Published in 2014 in two parts in the print edition of "Sabbath School Toolbox".